Epitech/sqy-traffic/README.md

 - **Analyzer**: This part determines if a tweet **IS** a disruption, and extracts disruption data from it

-- **Twitter Crawler**: Scheduled to call the Twitter API every minute and get the Transporters' newest tweets, it stores them into the database
+- **Tweet Crawler**: Scheduled to call the Twitter API every minute and get the Transporters' newest tweets, it stores them into the database

 - **NestJS Typsescript API**: Allows users to get in realtime the newest disruption information available